-At the outset of the 21-day program, clients are evaluated for special needs in the areas of housing, medical condition, job prospects and the like.
+At the outset of Phase I, clients are evaluated for special needs in the areas of housing, medical condition, job prospects and the like.
 A client may be referred to community programs and/or practitioners who have affiliation agreements with Hope House as a means to address various special needs.
 At the same time, the client begins a series of required, intensive daily sessions which include AA group and step meetings, education assemblies focused on such topics as health, Aids, HIV and small group gatherings focused on teaching communication skills, anger management and the role of spirituality in daily living.

 Included in the Phase I program is the Structured Outpatient Addiction Program (SOAP).
 The SOAP Program is offered through Hope House Inc.’s Outpatient Department.
 SOAP is a four-week intensive treatment program that provides group therapy and individual support.